darrenhead/pico-pitch/README.md

 ### **The Agentic Future of SaaS Development:**

-**Evidence-driven opportunities + Claude's agent patterns + AI-powered implementation = Validated MVPs in record time.**
+**Evidence-driven opportunities + intelligent agent orchestration + AI-powered implementation = Validated MVPs in record time.**

 ---

-_Built with ❤️ using Claude's agentic workflow best practices_
+_Built with ❤️ using modern agentic workflow patterns_